apocalyptech/animalwellsave/README.md

     awsave AnimalWell.sav -s 1 --walls-open
     awsave AnimalWell.sav -s 1 --walls-close

-Finally, using the Cheater's Ring (or any other noclip cheating activity) can allow the player to access "illegal" pink buttons which can cause extra walls to open up in the game.
+Using the Cheater's Ring (or any other noclip cheating activity) can allow the player to access "illegal" pink buttons which can cause extra walls to open up in the game.
 At time of writing, there's a bug in the game where opening too many of these can end up causing savefile corruption while in-game,